4 Things NOT to Do in Cades Cove

 Although the idea of a life with no responsibilities (and no pants!) may sound appealing, it’s not all it’s cracked up to be.
 While wolves have been known to adopt lost children, the coyotes in Cades Cove implement a brutal, fraternity-style hazing process for anyone who wants to join their pack.
 Let’s just say, if you can’t catch a wild turkey while wearing a blindfold, you’re probably not pack material.
 Other downsides of living like a hermit in Cades Cove include terrible cell reception, no good options for Chinese takeout, and the chance that you’ll be mistaken for Bigfoot and profiled in the National Enquirer.

+Now that you know things not to do in Cades Cove, we can be more positive.
 Truth be told, you’re better off experiencing Cades Cove as a visitor than as a permanent resident.
 To prepare for your next vacation, check out these 8 Shocking Secrets About Cades Cove!